vjdestefano/devsHelpTeachers/classroomhelp/README.md

 ## Overview
 Make a website that allows a user to browse a list of sites.
 Which they can vote on, allowing the best sites to be displayed.
 The users are able to login, create accounts, and vote only once on a certain link.

+Makes Calls to the mongo Database, and saves data in realtime.
+Allows for users to vote on certain topic once by collecting the article ID and saving it to the user object.
+Then when the user clicks on the vote tab it checks to see if the user has already voted on that article.

 ![Picture](https://i.imgur.com/1AXdF4K.gif)

 ## Getting Started!